svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 Some combinations are invalid; see [Path Specifications](paths.html#path-specifications) for details.

 The AccountIDs in the `account` and `issuer` fields are presented _without_ a length prefix.
-When the `currency` is XRP, the currency code is represented as 160 bits of zeroes.
+When the `currency` is SGY, the currency code is represented as 160 bits of zeroes.

 Each step is followed directly by the next step of the path.
 As described above, last step of a path is followed by either `0xff` (if another path follows) or `0x00` (if this ends the last path).